 For small businesses, sales enablement is the act of fine-tuning a sales process by continuously reviewing what works.
 In large organizations, a sales enablement strategy is more structured and requires sales and marketing managers to decide which resources sales teams need to sell more effectively and profitably by conducting a needs assessment.
 In either case, a sales enablement strategy works by offering staff new tools, training, or creating additional resources.

 Whether you’re in a small or larger organization, there will be some sort of needs analysis and brainstorming to come up with the right sales enablement approach.
 Once the decision is made as to what is needed, it falls on either the business owner or those in charge of sales management to bring these resources to the sales team and ensure they use them.
 They will also measure effectiveness to decide whether or not to continue using the new tools.

-For instance, after surveying or interviewing members of her sales team a small business owner may determine she needs more product training, customer-facing marketing materials, scenario-based email templates, and a CRM to develop, manage, and close more deals.
+For instance, after surveying or interviewing members of her sales team a small business owner may determine she needs more product training, customer-facing marketing materials, scenario-based sales plan templates, and a CRM to develop, manage, and close more deals.
 Once she’s made this decision, she then works with contractors and employees as part of her sales enablement strategy to build these resources and then plan their launch and implementation.

 The activities and additional resources developed through a sales enablement strategy help to ensure that a sales team is equipped with a clear message regarding its unique selling proposition, ready answers for common objections, and tools to help them track their deals.
 Therefore, while this strategy works for businesses of all sizes, it is particularly well suited for non-transactional sales, or sales cycles that require longer-term interactions.

 The different types of business models that work best with a sales enablement strategy are: